 Contains Milk (Parmesan cheese heavy cream), Egg, Gluten (panko breadcrumbs unless using gluten-free).
 Always check labels for hidden allergens if substituting ingredients.

-Pin it This recipe is a delicious way to celebrate autumn flavors while enjoying a comforting and hearty meal with loved ones.
+This recipe is a delicious way to celebrate autumn flavors while enjoying a comforting and hearty meal with loved ones.

 Frequently Asked Questions